jollyland24/javascript-learning-notebook/02_external_guides/02_01_code_review.md

   Code can be factured into functions, functions can be extrated into helpers, etc. This helps the function to become self-descriptive[^jsinfofacture]

+- **Is the same source read more than once?**

+  Repeated reads from one source (a store, a context, a props object, the DOM) are a structural smell, not a performance one.
+Collapse them into a single grouped read and destructure what you need, so the reader sees one dependency instead of counting several.
+The caveat is that a grouped read usually returns a fresh object every time, which breaks any consumer comparing by reference, so check how the source compares before grouping[^zustandequality]

 ### C. Performance - Does the code run efficiently?

 ## Situational Guideline